 Anxiety And Sex: Tips For Managing Your Nervousness

-It is important to communicate openly with your partner about the feelings you are experiencing.
+It can be important to communicate openly with your partner about the feelings you are experiencing.
 If you are avoiding sexual activity, your partner may wonder if they did something wrong.
-It may feel uncomfortable or awkward to have this conversation, but it is ultimately a positive step towards understanding.
+It may feel uncomfortable or awkward to have this conversation, but it may ultimately be a positive step towards understanding.

-If you are experiencing sexual performance anxiety, then let your partner know that you’re worried that you won’t be able to please them.
+If you are experiencing sexual performance anxiety, it can be beneficial to let your partner know what’s happening.
+For instance, you may be worried that you won’t be able to please them.
 They will most likely try to set your mind at ease, which might be enough to assuage your fears.
-Of course, some people have sexual anxiety for other reasons.
+Of course, some people can have sexual anxiety for other reasons.

 Past sexual abuse can also contribute to anxiety around sexual intimacy.
 You may consider processing what you have experienced with a licensed mental health professional.
 If you feel comfortable, opening up your partner could also help them understand you better and determine how to best support you.